dfo-no/rd-datahub-client-demo-go/README.md

-# rd-datahub-client-demo-go
+# rd-datahubclient

-Demo client app for RD Datahub implemented in Go
+Client for testing performance of the RD Datahub API endpoints